brrmorre/JordanCurve/README.md

 For the exterior, mutatis mutandis, we do the same but slightly different for the exterior separation.

 We just need to show that these approaches are actually partitions of R2-J.  Well, I think it's relatively straightforward from there, so I just wanna say proof is left to the reader cause I'm lazy and don't wanna work through the details.(編集済)

+### Brads thoughts
+I think what I wanna try doing is taking intersections using our balls and uninioning those intersections to build the interior and exterior out of the balls that we stole from the circle.